 SWIMMING.

-Many dogs are at their happiest in the water and nothing quite beats the joy of joining them for a swim.
+Many dogs are at their happiest in the water and.
+And nothing quite beats the joy of joining them for a swim.
+It looks like lots of people agree, as use of #DogsWhoSwim grew by 15.5% between December 21 and September 22.

 For maximum safety and fun, make sure both you and your dog are confident and capable swimmers.
 Remember, dogs will follow out of loyalty (aren’t they just the best?) so keep checking on them, especially if they’re behind you.
 Also consider the temperature of the water, the plan for drying them afterwards (we recommend dry robes), and make sure they don’t ingest too much water – particularly if it’s salty!